The Master in

 Applying knowledge and skills (30 credits):

-Master's thesis or participation in the Geneva Multilateralism clinic (30 credits during 4th semester).
+Master's thesis or participation in the Geneva Nexus (30 credits during 4th semester).

 Upon validation by the program coordinator, students who already hold a Master's degree related to the themes addressed in the program may request equivalencies for the third semester of the program, up to 30 credits.
 Students may make this request during the first year once they have been admitted into the programme.